knorth2/knorth2/README.md

     <img src="https://img.shields.io/badge/-Instagram-c13584?style=flat&labelColor=c13584&logo=instagram&logoColor=white" /></a>
 </p>

 <div align="center"> I am a software engineer with a background in healthcare.
-I’ve recently made the career pivot to software engineering and recently completed a coding bootcamp at General Assembly.
 Organization, helping others and finding solutions to problems are my passion.
-My experience has prepared me to solve problems quickly and efficiently.
+My professional experience has prepared me to solve problems quickly and efficiently.
 I am seeking a dynamic job that cultivates creative problem-solving and organizational skills.  </div>

 ### About me
 * 👀 &nbsp;Interested in full stack engineering